Florida's defamation bill failed due to opposition from media of all political persuasions

 “It took them a little bit," Block said.
 "They were very reluctant, I think, initially, to be seen to be against the governor because of his high profile.
 But they recognized it as an existential threat, and they spoke out against it, and I think it made all the difference in the world.
 They exercised their First Amendment rights.”

 Pensacola Republican Representative Alex Andrade sponsored the measure in the House.
-He says the bill will be back next year.
+He said the bill will be back next year.